IronBug/bugart/README.md

 Dependencies:
 **libevent**, **hiredis**

 The code is not cleaned up and beautiful yet.
+It uses uppercase, as original code did, although I don't like it and plan to convert it to lowercase later.
 Also it lacks the original simplicity, since there's no lambdas in C on Linux.
 Perhaps, I will try to write it in some better way, but this is the matter of spare time.

 Code was checked with valgrind for absence of memory leaks.
 Although valgrind is indignant about some libevent inner calls, but I did not dig into this much.